-Just remember to store the key you generated or you will not be able to decrypt any values that you encrypted.
+Just remember to store the key you generated or you will not be able to decrypt any values that you encrypted in the first place.

-Bcrypt is very easy to use an basically consists of a 1 way hash, and then a check to verify if that 1 way hash matches an input given to it.
+Bcrypt is very easy to use and basically consists of a 1 way hash, and then a check to verify if that 1 way hash matches an input given to it.

 Again, all values passed into bcrypt need to be in bytes so we can pass in a password using the password helper function:

 from masonite.helpers import passwordencrypted_password = password('secret')